nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 #### LogConfig

 `LogConfig` extension point enables to define:
-- An implementation (Chronicle Queue or Kafka) and its configuration
+- An implementation (In-Memory or Kafka) and its configuration
 - How to create new Logs if they don't exist
 - When to use the configuration, using a `startswith` match pattern on the Log/Stream or Consumer Group name.